 What we are going to do

-• Develop, recruit and train tenant members to a new mystery shopping panel;
+• We will develop, recruit and train tenant members to a new mystery shopping panel;

-• Develop, recruit and train tenant members to a new scrutiny panel.
+• We will develop, recruit and train tenant members to a new scrutiny panel.

 Investment in and improving tenants’ homes